About Nickel Mines

 Tsingshan, China’ largest stainless steel producer was one of the few groups to commit to the Indonesian Government’s vision of establishing a local processing and in July 2013 set about building what is now its world class Indonesian Morowali Industrial Park (IMIP).
 As Tsingshan began to build NPI and stainless steel capacity within IMIP there became a growing requirement for nickel as feedstock to their plant.
 This resulted in Nickel Mines restarting operations on October 2015 and signing an offtake agreement with Tsingshan for the supply of high grade saprolite ore.

 In September 2017 this relationship culminated in Nickel Mines executing a Collaboration and Subscription Agreement with Tsingshan.
-This unprecedented strategic partnership will see Nickel Mines and Tsingshan collaborate on the funding and construction of 2 RKEF lines to produce 150kt per annum of NPI containing 15kt of nickel metal equivalent with ore from the HM Mine being the predominant feedstock to the plant.
-Nickel Mines now holds a 60% interest in the RKEF Project.
+This unprecedented strategic partnership will see Nickel Mines and Tsingshan collaborate on the funding and construction of 2 RKEF lines (‘Hengjaya Nickel Project’) to produce 150kt per annum of NPI containing 15kt of nickel metal equivalent with ore from the HM Mine being the predominant feedstock to the plant.

 Nickel Mines was welcomed to the Official List of the Australian Stock Exchange ('ASX') on Monday 20 August 2018.
 Following the successful completion of the IPO Nickel Mines exercised its option to acquire a further 35% in the Hengjaya Nickel Project for US$70M, taking the Company’s interest to 60%.
 Nickel Mines has a call option to acquire the remaining 40% interest in the Hengjaya Nickel Project for US$120 million.
 This option must be exercised no later than 12 months from the commencement of NPI production at Hengjaya Nickel.